4d/docs/website/translated_docs/es/ORDA/quickTour.md

 > The Duplicate command can be used to create several groups having the same characteristics quickly.

-4D adds a new group to the list, named "New groupX" by default.
+4D añade un nuevo grupo a la lista, llamado por defecto "Nuevo grupoX".

 3. Introduzca el nombre del nuevo grupo.
 El nombre del grupo puede tener hasta 15 caracteres.
 You can rename a group at any time using the **Rename** command of the context menu, or by using the Alt+click (Windows) or Option+click (macOS) shortcuts, or by clicking twice on the name you want to change.